 Long Range Wi Fi Antennas

 Broadband wi fi networking is an aspect of radio that I find quite fascinating.
 With the right equipment, a low power signal can not only travel far but also provide excellent broadband connectivity.
 Antenna projects shown in on this site offer advantages to anyone seeking better performance of their 802.11 wireless network.
+If you are looking for a wi fi booster or wi fi extender, think more of the wi fi antenna as the first means of getting more distant connections.
+For a particular distance, a better wi fi antenna will enable faster broadband.

 Bear in mind that beyond a distance of 3 km, throughput may begin to decrease due to the ACK timeout setting of the access point.
 ACK timing must be optimized for longer distances - especially over links covering dozens of kilometers.